paulfoley/Udacity_Nanodegree-Data_Analyst/Airport_Data-Wrangle/README.md

 * `carriers.csv` - A CSV file of Carriers
 * `view_state.txt` - API field needed to query transtats API
 * `event_validation.txt` - API field needed to query transtats API
+* `fights.csv` - A CSV file of flights from one airport to another

 ## Authors